 When males and females differ in shape and/or size.

-Winding, with many bends.
+Winding, with few to many bends.

 Spatula or spoon-like.

-A sac containing sperm.
+A sac containing sperm in the female system.

 A packet containing sperm that is passed from male to female in some molluscs.